Bandar-e Anzali County

+Bandar-e Anzali County (شهرستان بندر انزلی) is in Gilan province, in northwestern Iran.
+Its capital is the city of Bandar-e Anzali.

 Bandar Anzali County is bordered by the Caspian Sea on the north, Sowme'eh Sara County on the south, Khomam County on the east, Rasht County on the southeast, and Rezvanshahr County on the west.

+Demographics

+Population

+At the time of the 2006 National Census, the county's population was 130,851 in 38,810 households.
+The following census in 2011 counted 138,004 people in 45,080 households.
+The 2016 census measured the population of the county as 139,016 in 48,193 households.

 Administrative divisions

-The population history of Bandar-e Anzali County's administrative divisions over three consecutive censuses is shown in the following table.
-The latest census shows one district, two rural districts, and one city.
+Bandar-e Anzali County's population history and administrative structure over three consecutive censuses are shown in the following table.